RobbenRoll/emgfit/docs/source/concepts.rst

 :meth:`~emgfit.spectrum.spectrum.peakfit`.
 Initial parameter values are determined as follows:

-* The initial value of the peak amplitude (`amp` parameter) is estimated using the number of counts in the bin closest to the peak's marker position :attr:`x_pos`.
-The number of counts is converted using an empirical conversion factor.
-The conversion factor is somewhat peak-shape dependent but has been found to work well for a large variety of peak shapes.
+* The initial value of the peak amplitude (`amp` parameter) is estimated from the product of the number of counts in the bin at the peak's marker position :attr:`x_pos` and the initial value of the standard deviation of the Gaussian peak component (`sigma`).
+This product is multiplied by an empirical proportionality factor.
+The factor is somewhat peak-shape dependent but has been found to work well for a variety of hyper-EMG peaks.
+If user intervention still becomes necessary, the `par_hint_args` option of the :meth:`peakfit` method can be used to overwrite the initial value of the peak amplitude.
 * In the case of a Gaussian, the peak centroid is initialized at the peak marker position :attr:`x_pos`.
 For a hyper-EMG fit, the initial centroid of the underlying Gaussian (denoted `mu` or :math:`\mu`) is calculated by rearranging